 - P40: 22.5W fast-charging (no wireless charging)

 It's in the battery department where the three models differ a little more.
-The P40 has a 3,800mAh cell, which is fairly substantial, while the Pro and Pro+ up that to 4,200mAh.
-That's a decent capacity, reflective of the device's sizes and innards, so we'd expect great longevity.
+The P40 has a 3,800mAh cell, which is fairly small by today's standards, while the Pro and Pro+ up that to 4,200mAh - which is about on par with what current competitors offers.

-The recharging of those batteries is perhaps even more impressive.
-The P40 sticks to the well-established 22.5W fast-charging, while the P40 Pro and Pro+ up this to 40W - which is quick, but not the very fastest available (Oppo offers Super VOOC 2, at 65W, for example).
+The recharging of those batteries is speedy too.
+The P40 sticks to the well-established 22.5W fast-charging, while the P40 Pro and Pro+ up this to 40W - which is quick, but not the very fastest available (that goes to OnePlus with its 65W Warp Charge 65T for the OnePlus 9 Pro).

-However, Huawei is introducing 40W wireless charging to the Pro+, which at this moment we're baffled by how the company has managed to achieve this.
-It should mean wire-free charging of the handset in little more than an hour.
-Impressive.
+However, Huawei is introducing 40W wireless charging to the Pro+.
+It means wire-free charging of the handset in little more than an hour - which is impressive.
 The standard P40, however, has no wireless charging capability.

 - P40: Leica triple camera system